faisalmemon/ios-crash-dump-analysis-book/examples/xbmc_sigbus_ios/xmbc_crash_explanation.md

 Exception Codes: 0x00000032, 0x047001b0
 ```

+Note, this also appears as the value for register `r0` (often this is the case)

-This is higher than the XBMC app binary image range, and lower than the dyld range according to the binary images section of the Crash Report.
+This is higher than the XBMC app binary image range, and lower than the dyld range
+according to the binary images section of the Crash Report.

 This address must be mapped in, but we do not know what segment it is mapped into from the Crash Report.